Skip to main content

 Mr Ravi Mallina is a highly skilled and experienced Consultant Hand and Wrist Surgeon offering treatment within a multi-disciplinary team comprising of therapists, rheumatologists, anaesthetists and radiologists.
 He is known for his expertise in treating complex hand and wrist conditions, and has a reputation for providing high-quality care to his patients, reflected in consistently scoring high in patient surveys.
 Mr Mallina provides patient specific solutions using implants designed using 3D printing technology in London and Surrey, enabling patients achieve functional results to the highest standards.
 He offers patients fracture specific plate fixation of complex distal radius fractures, and provides a holistic approach in treating complex hand and wrist injuries.

 Mr Mallina has extensive experience in managing a wide range of hand and wrist conditions, including carpal tunnel syndrome and other nerve compressions affecting the upper extremity, arthritis, Dupuytren’s contracture, and overuse injuries of the hand and wrist.
 He has particular interest in treating sports injuries of the hand and wrist using minimally invasive surgical techniques.
-Mr Mallina is an active member of several professional organizations, and recognised by all major national and international private medical insurance providers.
+Mr Mallina is an active member of several professional organisations, and recognised by all major national and international private medical insurance providers.

 Fellowships